 Landry Vineyards is a family owned and operated winery located in the rolling hills of West Monroe.
 Wines produced here include Blackberry Merlot, Blanc Du Bois (Dry and Semi-Sweet), Cabernet Sauvignon, Cotton Rouge, Redneck Red and more .
 Visitors can sample these wines with cheese and bread, while enjoying the picturesque views from the beautiful tasting room.
 Their Outdoor Concert Series is not to be missed, with music ranging from country to jazz.
 Patrons bring picnic blankets and chairs and enjoy live music from the hillside along with jambalaya and dancing.
 Two harvest festivals are hosted each summer that offer visitors the chance to harvest grapes and participate in a grape stomp.
 Tours are available by appointment.

-This 80+ acre zoological park is full of family fun with animals, plants of all kinds, a winding waterway with a jungle cruise, and a splash pad opening Summer 2013!
+This 80+ acre zoological park is full of family fun with animals, plants of all kinds, a winding waterway with a jungle cruise, and the ZOOasis Splash Pad!
 Over 450 kinds of animals from all over the world and over 1200 species of plants are here.
 A special Louisiana Purchase Exhibit features animals indigenous to the original Louisiana Purchase with wildlife ranging from the black bear, bison and elk to mountain lion and American Bald eagle.
 The Australia Exhibit features wallaroos, wallabies, emu, cockatoos, and a kookaburra.
 The interactive petting zoo is home to pygmy goats, miniature zebu cattle, miniature horses, four-horned sheep and more.
 A must-see!

 Hours: Open daily from 10 a.m. to 5 p.m.
 Closed Thanksgiving, Christmas and New Years Day.
 Cost: Adults $4.50, Seniors $3, Children $3, 2 & under are free.
 Call for group rates.